About

 >

-'one of the most exciting ones amongst the London pub theatres!' 'an extremely ethical organisation' 'a new wave of venues (....) – all on the sort of sweetheart deals of old.
-Further proof, then, that it’s far from last orders for pub theatre.' |
+'a new wave of venues (....) – all on the sort of sweetheart deals of old.
+Further proof, then, that it’s far from last orders for pub theatre.' - The Guardian

 'this kind of venue proves what can be accomplished in the city’s smaller performance spaces' - 17Percent